The Goodness of Motherhood (1 Timothy 2:8-15)

 Aren’t you glad that Peter says that Paul’s letters contain some things that are hard to understand?
 Every time you are wrestling with what Paul wrote, take comfort in the fact that even Peter had a hard time understanding them.

 But Peter says two other things.
 One: that Paul’s writings are Scripture.
-This means that they although they are on one hand letters written by Paul, they are also more than that.
+This means that although they are on the one hand letters written by Paul, they are also more than that.
 They are God’s Word.
 Scriptures were written, Peter teaches, “spoke from God as they were carried along by the Holy Spirit” (2 Peter 1:21).
 We are not reading Paul’s thoughts as we read this passage.
 We are reading God’s Word, which means we can’t afford to ignore it.

 This leads to the danger that Peter mentions: “…which ignorant and unstable people distort, as they do the other Scriptures, to their own destruction.”
 One of the greatest dangers we face as we approach a passage like this one is to distort it so that it says what we want it to say.
 Once we start doing this, we put ourselves in the position of being able to pick and choose what we like and don’t like.
 What we’re doing is essentially elevating ourselves over the Word of God.
 Rather than listening to what God has to say to us, we put ourselves in the position of choosing what we’ll listen to, and what we’ll discard.
 Rather than sitting under God’s Word, we elevate ourselves above God’s Word.
 We also elevate ourselves above other cultures who have no problem accepting what the Bible says in this area, but who struggle with different areas.
 It’s actually a very arrogant assumption to make.

 But there’s something else that happens.
-If you are in a close relationship with someone – a marriage or a close friendship – one of the marks of how genuine a relationship you have is whether or not you are willing to be contradicted by the other person.
+If you are in a close relationship with someone – a marriage or a close friendship – one of the marks of how genuine a relationship you have is whether you are willing to be contradicted by the other person.
 If I agree with Charlene only when she agrees with me, and then discard everything she says that contradicts my beliefs, then I don’t have a genuine relationship with her.
 It’s the same with our relationship with God.
 If you have a God who never contradicts you, then you don’t have a genuine relationship with God.
 If you have a God who always agrees with your opinions, you’ve made God in your own image.
 Tim Keller puts it this way:

 Only if your God can say things that outrage you and make you struggle (as in a real friendship or marriage!) will you know that you have gotten hold of a real God and not a figment of your imagination.
 So an authoritative Bible is not the enemy of a personal relationship with God.
 It is the precondition for it.

 So we shouldn’t avoid passages like this.
 We should actually welcome them as part of what it means to be in a real relationship with God.
-Passages like this are good for us, because they remind us that we are not in relationship with someone who always agrees with us.
+Passages like this are good for us, because they remind us that we are not in a relationship with someone who always agrees with us.
 We are actually in submission to God who knows about, well, everything much better than we do, and who wants to be in relationship with us.
 That doesn’t mean that we won’t find it hard sometimes.
 But finding it hard shouldn’t make us shy away from wrestling with, and submitting to, the passages that trouble us.

 With that in mind, let’s look at the passage before us and ask: